ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/career_progression_(35_to_44_years)/income_progression.md

 Income progression

 ## Summary
-Data on changes in the annual incomes of men and women aged 25 to 44 years in the UK, by socio-economic background (SEB).
+Data on changes in the annual incomes of men and women aged 25 to 44 years in the UK, by socio-economic background.

 ## Subtitle
 Summary main findings